-Enhanced Remote Mirroring option
+Enhanced Remote Mirroring Option

 Enhanced Remote Mirroring provides the ability to create remote logical drive mirror pairs with two new features: asynchronous write mode, and the write consistency group option.
 Asynchronous mirroring with the consistency group option is referred to as Global Mirroring, and asynchronous mirroring without the consistency group option is referred to as Global Copy.
 Mirroring that uses the existing synchronous write mode is now referred to as Metro Mirroring.
-For more information on remote mirroring, see Chapter 6, "Overview of the Enhanced Remote Mirroring option," on page 91.
+For more information on remote mirroring, see Chapter 6, "Overview of the Enhanced Remote Mirroring Option," on page 91.

 Note: Enhanced Remote Mirroring, Remote Mirror, and Remote Mirroring are used interchangeably throughout this document, the online client, and online help system to refer to remote mirroring functionality.
+Although these terms are used interchangeably, this usage does not mean that their functionality is identical.